 Operational Priority and Service Level

-The CISSPCMM project is a 24x7 system.
+The CISS/PCMM project is a 24x7 system.

 Logical System Description

 Intranet access to the application is achieved from the customers’ web browsers to a URL address associated with the Load Balancer’s Virtual IP (VIP).
 Connectivity is directed to the CISS application servers.
 With the exception of requesting the web-based content-sensitive help, all other traffic is redirected to the WebLogic application Java Virtual Machine (JVM)s and their configured server ports.
 The CISS login portal web page interacts with the VA Lightweight Directory Access Protocol (LDAP) service to determine access to the portal and any partner applications.
 Once access is gained and the PCMMR partner application button is accessible, the PCMMR application may be launched.
 PCMMR application saves data into a local database and certain functions require interactions between the VistA systems of the chosen site.